Scoring genre clarity...

 Quick text summary

-INFERIUS scored 82/100 on Steam Analyser — Good for a Steam capsule.
+INFERIUS scored 82/100 on Steam Analyzer — Good for a Dark Fantasy capsule.
 Top priority fix: [genre_clarity] Integrate a visible tarot card element (Major Arcana imagery) into the composition to signal deckbuilder identity and differentiate from generic dark fantasy horror.

 Capsule scores by dimension